-If your roms are located on another source than the default one you can download the stand alone releases. sselph's scraper releases Please refer to Sselphs Scraper Advanced Configuration when using this method.
+If your roms are located on another source than the default one, you can download the stand alone releases from sselph's scraper releases.
+Please refer to Sselphs Scraper Advanced Configuration when using this method.

 Make sure to update to the latest version of Retropie-Setup script if you're missing any options mentioned below!

 Scraper is started from inside the Retropie Setup Menu.
 Navigate to Manage Packages > Manage Optional Packages and select scraper.
 You will navigate to the Choose an option for scraper window.
 Select option C Configuration / Options.
 It will take you to the window shown below and allow you to run/configure the various functions of the scraper.